SimeonRumy/constraints/README.md

 1. No need to keep track of commas.
 Can be annoying when adding a lot of constraints.
 2. The keyword 'Constraints' allows us to quickly find the constraints using Cmd+F.
 3. Opens up further potential for improving the way constraints configured.

+I have built a fully functional and tested Auto Layout with some of Swifts newest features, documenting the process.